 Many of our patients check their own blood pressure these days, which we welcome because:

-At a time when we are trying to minimise footfall in the surgery we would like as many patients as possible, if they can to invest in a Home BP machine so we can monitor them in this way.
+Especially at a time when we have been trying to minimise routine attendances at the surgery we would like as many patients as possible, if they can to invest in a Home BP machine so we can monitor them in this way.

-It’s important to use an upper arm cuff machine, NOT a wrist one, and a good device is the OMRON M2 Basic – which retails at around £25 and is available on-line and from our on-site Pharmacy (who can deliver it if you are home isolating or shielding).
+It’s important to use an upper arm cuff machine, NOT a wrist one, and a good device is the OMRON M2 Basic – which retails at around £25 and is available on-line and from our on-site Pharmacy.

 These will measure the Peak Pressure (Systolic); the baseline pressure (Diastolic) and your pulse rate.